ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 To do this, we will add a percent increase in SBP to all simulants who are assigned SBP medication at initialization **AND** are adherent.
 The section below includes details on who will receive medication.

-In itialization simulants are also assigned to one drug or two drugs.
+In initialization simulants are also assigned to one drug or two drugs.
 Based on this assignment, a percent increase in SBP level will be given to each.
 The percent increase **only applies to adherent simulants**.

 .. list-table:: Percent Increase in SBP